drapadubok/googleFooBarChallenge/README.md

 # googleFooBarChallenge
-Googled for stuff, and got into some challenge, here are the stuffs
+Googled dependency injection, and got into a challenge, here are the stuffs